 I wouldn’t be too worried about stretch marks as only a lucky few people can get away without any stretch marks at all.

-Stretch marks are caused when skin is overstretched too rapidly.
+Stretch marks are caused when your skin is overstretched too rapidly.

 Your chances are increased if: